Thomaswang0822/Falcor/docs/bug-log-ReSTIRPT.md

 `ScreenSpaceReSTIR` is essentially pre-2022-version ReSTIR DI + ReSTIR GI.
 Daqi coded ReSTIR PT on top of it.
 Thus, it's likely that I created some bug while integrating `ScreenSpaceReSTIR` into
 Falcor 7.0.

-A brutal solution is simply forgo `ScreenSpaceReSTIR` and disable "comparing with ReSTIR GI" feature.
-Now the direct lighting input of
-ReSTIRPT pass comes from RTXDI.
+A brutal solution is simply forgo `ScreenSpaceReSTIR` because it's optional in ReSTIRPT.
+Now the direct lighting input of ReSTIRPT pass comes from RTXDI **externally**.
+"Externally" means that, unlike PathTracer pass where RTXDI pass is integrated to the host code, here we simply connect the render graph edge in the python scene spec script.

 Now, after all the ReSTIRPT operations, the final output is exactly the same as that of RTXDI.
 Next step is to (finally) shader-debug ReSTIRPT.
+A good news is that all (most, to be precise) ReSTIRPT operations are running in the background, without any runtime error, because fps dropped from ~200 in RTXDI-only setting to ~50 in ReSTIRPT setting.

 NOTE for myself: The path flag used in PathReservoir by ReSTIRPT is incompatible with Falcor 7.0.
 Fix this first.